GregRos/preszr/README.md

 * `undefined`
 * [`document.all`](https://developer.mozilla.org/en-US/docs/Web/API/Document/all)

-Preszr won't check your results, though (for performance reasons), and if you return anything weird it can lead to *undefined behavior* **gasp!**
+Preszr won't check your results, though (for performance reasons), and if you return anything weird it can lead to *undefined behavior*.

 Each `encode` function is supposed to only ever encode a single prototype.
 When it stumbles on some internal value (that of a property, an element of a collection, or something else), it can just give control back so `preszr` can handle encoding it.
 It does that using the `ctx.encode` method.